-So much more than just incredible diving, Fakarava is truly a magical place to get lost in for a few days.
-Known as the ‘dream island’, it is the second largest atoll in French Polynesia and a UNESCO Biosphere Reserve.
-With walls of sharks, thrilling drift dives, pink sand beaches and a super relaxed vibe – pay a visit to Fakarava before everyone else discovers the secret.
-I spent a week in Fakarava while backpacking across the South Pacific Islands for six months.
-Here’s a sample 5 days in Fakarava itinerary which covers all the highlights – above and beneath the waves, while still leaving plenty of time to recharge your batteries.
+Much more than just superb scuba diving, Fakarava is a perfect island to get lost on for a few days.
+It’s the second largest coral atoll in French Polynesia and a UNESCO Biosphere Reserve, famous for sightings of shark walls, pink sand beaches, and a relaxed vibe.
+Here’s a sample Fakarava itinerary which covers all of the atoll’s top highlights while still leaving plenty of time to recharge your batteries.

 Get expert advice and assistance with planning your trip to the destination where tropical dreams come true!

 Here’s a 90-second preview of some of Fakarava’s top highlights.
 You might need to disable your ad-blocker to load the video.

 This companion map features most of the places mentioned in the Fakarava itinerary.
 Click on the image to open in Google Maps:

 If you are an avid scuba diver or looking to get off-the-grid, you’ve probably heard of Fakarava South.
 This remote region near the southern lagoon pass is about 60 km south of the main village.
 As described in this Fakarava itinerary, you might be able to visit the south pass on a day trip if there’s a supplier heading south.
 However, consider sleeping near the south pass for 2-3 nights to dive multiple times, properly visit the pink sand beaches, and to fully enjoy the setting.

 Accommodations in Fakarava are primarily based on family-owned pensions.
 The best option is the Havaiki Lodge, not far from the main village.
 It’s got a pretty beach, a great lagoonside restaurant on site, and air conditioning!